Roseville, New South Wales: History

-Ku-ring-gai Arts Centre was established on the site next to Bancroft Park in Roseville in 1980.
+Commonwealth Bank transferred banking operations to the newly constructed premises at Roseville on 17 January 1939, and the branch officially ceased operations in March 1998.
+The two-storey structure is a notable example of the Art Deco architectural style the Commonwealth Bank favoured for its suburban branches in the 1930s.
+The building features a distinctive curved corner entrance vestibule and is locally recognised for its heritage significance in the Ku-ring-gai area.

 Suburb

 Roseville is the southernmost suburb in the municipality of Ku-ring-gai.
 It is a residential suburb, with medium to low density housing and lies between Findlay Avenue and Ashley Street to the south; and Bayswater Road, Abingdon Road, Chelmsford Avenue and Carnarvon Road to the north.
 A narrow section of the southernmost area of Roseville, between Ashley Street and Boundary Street, is in the Willoughby municipality.
 To the east, Roseville is bounded by the waterways of Middle Harbour and Moores Creek, and to the west it is bounded by the Lane Cove National Park.
 Roseville Chase is surrounded by Babbage Road, Middle Harbour and Moores Creek, and is bisected by Warringah Road, which Roseville Bridge carries over Middle Harbour.
 The names "Roseville West", "Roseville East" and "East Roseville" are no longer in official use.